We love to use coconut coir as the main ingredient of our microgreen growing media.

 1.4-pound Brick of Coco Coir*

-A brick does expand to 8.25-quarts, so a quart will cost 48-cents.
+A brick does expand to 8.25-quarts, so a quart will cost 48 cents.

 10-pound Brick of Coco Coir

-A brick should expand to 34.7-quarts, so a quart will cost $1.01.
+A brick should expand to 34.7 quarts so that a quart will cost $1.01.

 Coco Coir Brick Takeaways